natasharw/mappetite-support/privacy-policy.md

 **Effective Date:** 14th September 2025

-Cooked This (“the App,” “we,” “our,” or “us”) respects your privacy.
+Mappetite (“the App,” “we,” “our,” or “us”) respects your privacy.
 This Privacy Policy explains how information is collected, used, and shared when you use our iOS application.

 ---